faith-muendi/detection-lab/README.md

 ---

-## ✅ Next Steps

-- Try the same detection in Windows Event Logs
-- Automate this process with Python or Bash in a future script
-- Document a similar lab using SIEM tools like Splunk or Wazuh
+b using SIEM tools like Splunk or Wazuh